 Add the roasted ingredients to a spice grinder along with 1 teaspoon asafetida and grind to make a fine powder.

-Note – If your grinder is small or is not high-powdered, then grind the ingredients in batches and then mix them together once ground.
+Note – If your grinder is small or not high-powered, grind the ingredients in batches and then mix them once ground.

 Store Sambar Powder

 Sambar podi is ready.
 It might be a little warm because of the grinding.
-Let it cool down to room temperature and then transfer it to an airtight container.
+Let it cool to room temperature, then transfer it to an airtight container.

 While filling the sambar pudi in the container, fold a kitchen towel into 3-4 layers and keep it beneath the container.

 Fill some podi in the container and tap the container over the towel.
-It will settle down the podi and you will be able to fill more in the same container.
+It will settle down the podi, and you can fill more in the same container.

 Store in a cool and dry place at room temperature for 4-5 months.
 You can also refrigerate it for up to 12 months and freeze it for up to 2 years.